NarsilDev/digital-ocean-articles/kubernetes-security.md

 * **High-Level Firewall:** using a [cloud firewall](https://www.digitalocean.com/community/tutorials/an-introduction-to-digitalocean-cloud-firewalls) supplements your host-based solution and also adds an independent layer of protection against several types of attacks.
 The cloud firewall is also very handy if you are not using a private network for cluster communications because many ports would be exposed to Internet otherwise.
 It's a best practice to open only the strictly necessary ports at this level (SSH and application ports).

 <$>[note]
-**Note:** although private networks offer increased security they also require a supplementary configuration that is outside the scope of this guide.
+**Note:** although private networks offer increased security they also require a supplementary configuration that is outside the basic scope of this guide.
 For the purpose of this tutorial, a public cluster will be used.
 <$>

 Summing up, this high-level layer groups important security improvements that are many times neglected even when they are the foundation of a secure Kubernetes cluster.